When it comes to waste, mindful practices and a collaborative spirit define the scene at Oxy.

 - 2nd floor near reading room

 - 3 floor near restrooms

 - FEAST (ONLY backyard composting)

 Large compost bins are available for big events hosted on lower campus.
-Currently, composting happens at OxyEngage Welcome and Closing Dinners, New Student Welcome Dinner, Harvest Fair, Explore Oxy Breakfast and Lunch, Staff Appreciation Luncheon, Spring Fest and Earth Day Quad Fair.
+Currently, composting happens at OxyEngage Welcome and Closing Dinners, Harvest Fair, Explore Oxy Breakfast and Lunch, Staff Appreciation Luncheon, Spring Fest and Earth Day Quad Fair.